AlbertYoung0112/Notes/Electromagnetics and Applications.md

 	- *Electric Dipoles* $\vec{p}$
 		- $\vec{p}=q\vec{d}$
-		- Induced from the applied electric fields or
+		- Induced from the applied electric fields or the asymmetric structure of the molecules, such as $H_2O$
 	- *Polarized charges*

 - Electric Displacement Vector $\vec{D}$